gushan/BOAT/README.md

-# SGDAT
+# BOAT
-Implementation for paper "SGDAT: An Optimization Method for Binary Neural Networks".
+Implementation for paper "BOAT: Binary Optimizer with Adaptive Thresholds".

-The code is based on https://github.com/itayhubara/BinaryNet.pytorch.
+The code is based on https://github.com/itayhubara/BinaryNet.pytorch and https://github.com/gushan/SGDAT.
 Please install torch and torchvision by following the instructions at: http://pytorch.org/.

 ### Run Command